libktx/ktx/tools/README.md

 The KTX tools can also be used within scripts, libraries or other separate development applications.
 In this case, you can import this library as a regular dependency of a JVM module.
 However, make sure this library is not included in your game modules (such as `core`), as it will unnecessarily increase the application size.
+Unlike the other KTX modules, this one requires JDK8 and `kotlin-stdlib-jdk8` or higher.

 #### BundleLineCreator